jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-News-Websites.md

 The values are averages of aggregated results of the 15 web page visited over 5 runs.
 In the table, a result reported as "**_x_** / _n_" means "**_3rd-party count_** / _total count_".

-The most important figure in my opinion with regard to privacy is the 3rd-party _Domain_ count.
+The most important figure in my opinion with regard to privacy is the 3rd-party _Domain_ count, hence the results are ordered from left-to-right according to the third-party domain count.

 #### February 26, 2014